A growth fund or growth stock mutual fund is invested primarily in growth stocks and focused on capital appreciation, or in other words: profit.

 Growth funds may also have long-term potential.
 For instance, growth stocks are more likely to see returns during an economic boom cycle, when many companies are growing and thriving.

-While investors may not be able to count on dividend income from a growth mutual fund, they still stand a good chance of being able to sell the fund for more than what they paid for it.
+While investors may not be able to count on dividend income from a growth mutual fund, they may still be able to sell the fund for more than what they paid for it.
 Whether that’s attractive to you can depend on your overall investment objectives, time horizon and risk tolerance.

 Downside of Growth Mutual Funds